Back to blog

 Pick the cheaper bet first

-That’s the work we do at Zekora: building the right version of the product, in the right order, so you’re not paying for an app store presence before you’ve earned it.
+That’s really the job we do at Zekora — helping you build the right version in the right order, so you’re not paying for an app-store launch before you’ve earned the audience for it.